sproutfund/website_evergreen/TO-DO.md

 - [ ] split organizations column into orgs and project leaders
 - [ ] check project descriptions for "org, a project of org" language
 - [ ] 100 Days full descriptions are a little skinny

+# Project Photos
+- [ ] sweep through program/year pics and add highlight also to respective projects
+- [ ] update DB with photo highlights even if not ticked